somework/p2p-path-finder/examples/README.md

 ## Summary

 This examples directory provides:
-- ✅ **6 comprehensive examples** covering all major use cases
+- ✅ **7 comprehensive examples** covering all major use cases
-- ✅ **2,500+ lines** of production-ready code
+- ✅ **3,100+ lines** of production-ready code
-- ✅ **35+ demonstration scenarios** showing different patterns
+- ✅ **40+ demonstration scenarios** showing different patterns
 - ✅ **Complete workflows** from configuration to result handling
+- ✅ **Real-world integrations** with external APIs (Bybit P2P)
 - ✅ **Measurable improvements** via benchmarks and comparisons

 Start with `guarded-search-example.php` for a basic workflow, then explore customization and optimization examples based on your needs.
+Check out `bybit-p2p-integration.php` for a complete real-world API integration example.

 **Happy coding!** 🚀